tonantr/python-p4-webscraping-beautiful-soup/README.md

 ## Learning Goals

 - Introduce web scraping and its uses.
-- Retrieve data from an HTML document through web scraping.
+- Retrieve data from an HTML document through web scraping...

 ***